SCCM Account Access

 The sun was shining as Nancy Blake, PhD, RN, CCRN-K, NHDP-BC, NEA-BC, FAAN, stood outside Harbor UCLA Medical Center in December 2020, a stark contrast to the reality just inside the building, where a surge of patients with COVID-19 overflowed the intensive care unit (ICU) and spread into the emergency department.
 Los Angeles Country—the most populous county in the United States—had no available ICU beds.

 Dr. Blake, the center’s chief operating nurse, was standing outside for an interview with CNN.
 Members of the nursing team, like many healthcare professionals, had been dealing with COVID-19 for 10 months, and Dr. Blake’s goal was to deliver a message on behalf of her team: They were tired.
 “It’s a disaster right now for our staff,” Dr. Blake told CNN’s Sara Sidner.
 “Their patients are dying.
 There are no family members [allowed in patient rooms], so they’re holding that patient’s hand or they’re on the other side of an iPad where the family is crying.
 “I am a glass half-full kind of person.
-My glass is empty right now.”
+My glass is empty right now.”1

-Best Practices for Managing Staff Shortages, hosted by the Society of Critical Care Medicine (SCCM) and the American Association of Critical-Care Nurses.
+Dr. Blake recounted that interview recently during the webcast Best Practices for Managing Staff Shortages, hosted by the Society of Critical Care Medicine (SCCM) and the American Association of Critical-Care Nurses.
 A multiprofessional panel of experts discussed how staffing challenges arise in overwhelmed healthcare systems and how they have managed staff shortages.

 The panel included Dr. Blake, who is now the chief nursing officer at Los Angeles County and USC Medical Center, in addition to:

-- Kim Bennion, MsHS, RRT, CHC, system respiratory care clinical services administrative director at Intermountain Healthcare in Murray, Utah, USA
+Kim Bennion, MsHS, RRT, CHC, system respiratory care clinical services administrative director at Intermountain Healthcare in Murray, Utah, USA

-- Patricia R. Louzon, PharmD, BCPS, BCCCP, FCCM, clinical manager of critical care in the Emergency Department at AdventHealth Orlando in Orlando, Florida, USA
+Patricia R. Louzon, PharmD, BCPS, BCCCP, FCCM, clinical manager of critical care in the Emergency Department at AdventHealth Orlando in Orlando, Florida, USA

-- Vinay Maheshwari, MD, MHCDS, FCCP, chair of the Department of Medicine at Christiana Care Health System in Newark, Delaware, USA
+Vinay Maheshwari, MD, MHCDS, FCCP, chair of the Department of Medicine at Christiana Care Health System in Newark, Delaware, USA

 The webcast was moderated by Maureen Seckel, MSN, APRN, ACNS-BC, CCNS, CCRN, FCNS, FCCM, medicine/critical care clinical nurse specialist and sepsis coordinator at Christiana Care Health System in Newark, Delaware, USA.

-2 Their intent to leave was driven by mental health, staffing, and organizational issues.
+In August and September 2021, the American Nurses Foundation conducted a survey of nearly 10,000 nurses from across the United States about their mental health and wellness.
+Fifty percent of respondents said that they intended to leave or may leave their position within the next six months.2 Their intent to leave was driven by mental health, staffing, and organizational issues.
 The survey also found that self-reported burnout had increased by 350% since a similar survey was conducted in June and July 2020.
 This increase in fatigue and staff shortages is occurring at the same time that many healthcare systems face increased workloads as they try to catch up on previously postponed procedures from earlier in the pandemic.

 “It’s much different this time around than earlier in the pandemic,” Dr. Maheshwari said.
 “The first time around, there was a willingness for everyone to jump into the fray, and there was also a de-escalation of services globally that allowed for redeployed staff from other areas.
 This time around, however, surgeries still are very active, procedures are very active, and there’s a large number of patients that didn’t seek care for quite a bit of time and are coming into our hospital setting.
 It makes it really challenging for us at the moment to reallocate staff from other areas.
 A lot of what we’ve had to do is rely on the same staff who have been burdened and fatigued and stressed.”

 Dr. Maheshwari and the other panelists also spoke about staff members leaving to become travel nurses who can work on short-term contracts and make far more than an average full-time nurse.
-The average salary for a registered nurse in Illinois in 2021 was $80,000.
+The average salary for a registered nurse in Illinois in 2021 was $80,000.3 Traveling nurses were being offered salaries of up to $8,000 per week during the surge in the summer of 2021 attributed to the Delta variant.

 Ms. Bennion said that her healthcare system could not offer the salaries available to traveling nurses.
 She also pointed out that bringing in traveling nurses presented additional challenges such as training them on operations and practices used in the healthcare system.
 So she and her colleagues created a hybrid position.
 Intermountain Healthcare began offering six-month per diem positions targeted to nurses and therapists who lived near the system’s Utah-based hospitals.
 “We’ve tried to target those who live in our community, who have children, and who really don’t want to uproot those children to work traveling positions,” she said.
 “That’s brought several out of retirement and back to the workforce.”